rcarvello/webmvcframework/readme.md

 ![alt tag](https://raw.githubusercontent.com/rcarvello/webmvcframework/master/docs/logo.png)
 # webmvcframework - PHP Web MVC Framework
-The webmvcframework package is an object oriented PHP framework that uses MVC architectural design pattern for building web applications with MySQL database and HTML.<br><br>
+The webmvcframework package is an object oriented PHP framework that uses MVC architectural design pattern for building web applications with MySQL database and HTML.<br>
 It offers to developers a complete set of functionalities for rapid development of data intensive web applications.
 Generally, it provides services for system decomposition that developers can do at different levels when they coding a complex web application.